ropensci/drake/README.md

 3. Discover an issue.
 4. Restart from scratch.

-Have you ever tried to manually salvage old results for a new runthrough? <br>
+It is hard to avoid restarting from scratch. <br>

 <center>